apache/opendal/CONTRIBUTING.md

 #### Merge Style

 All pull requests are squash merged.
-We generally discourage large pull requests that are over 300-500 lines of diff.
-If you would like to propose a change that is larger we suggest coming onto our [Discussions](https://github.com/apache/incubator-opendal/discussions) and discuss it with us.
+We generally discourage large pull requests that are over 300–500 lines of diff.
+If you would like to propose a change that is larger, we suggest coming onto our [Discussions](https://github.com/apache/incubator-opendal/discussions) and discussing it with us.
 This way we can talk through the solution and discuss if a change that large is even needed!
 This will produce a quicker response to the change and likely produce code that aligns better with our process.

 ### CI